AniketRaut02/unity-mcp/README.md

 assistant's context stays focused on what the current task actually needs instead of 312 tool definitions at once.

-### 🏗️ Visual Tool Builder — tools that build tools

-`Window → Unity MCP → Tool Builder` lets you chain existing tools into a brand-new composite tool entirely from a form: pick steps, wire arguments (literal values, `{paramName}` references, or `{stepN.field}` to pull from an earlier step's result), name it, generate.
-Validation runs against the **live tool registry** — real tools, real parameters, right now, not a stale static list.

 ### 🔌 Two transports, your choice

 - **stdio** (default) — what Claude Code and Codex expect out of the box, zero extra setup.